-- 3. Attach the modulator base to the pole's top plate with rubber insulator 8570080 between them. - 4.
-Use four of the stainless steel 1/2 in bolts, nuts, and lock washers provided.
+- 4. Attach the modulator base to the pole's top plate with rubber insulator 8570080 between them. - 5.
+Use four stainless steel 1/2-inch bolts, nuts, and lock washers provided.
 (See Figure 4.)
 All mounting hardware needed is supplied in the hardware kit shipped with this manual.
 Not all the hardware in the kit will be used in this type of installation.
 Before tightening bolts, check mounting surfaces for warping.
-If modulator base and top plate of pole have a gap greater than approximately 1/16 inch between them, install galvanized or stainless steel shims to even out.
+If the modulator base and top plate of pole have a gap greater than approximately 1/16 inch between them, install galvanized or stainless steel shims to even it out.
 Tighten bolts to 45-46 ft-lb torque.